ibm-cloud-docs/log-analysis/overview.md

 ## Overview
 {: #ov}

-To add logging features with LogDNA in the {{site.data.keyword.Bluemix_notm}}, you must provision an instance of IBM Log Analysis with LogDNA.
+To add logging features with LogDNA in the {{site.data.keyword.cloud_notm}}, you must provision an instance of IBM Log Analysis with LogDNA.

 Before you provision an instance of IBM Log Analysis with LogDNA, consider the following information:
-* Log data is hosted on the {{site.data.keyword.Bluemix_notm}}.
+* Log data is hosted on the {{site.data.keyword.cloud_notm}}.
 * Log data is sent to a third party.
-* Your users must have platform permissions to create, view, and delete an instance of a service in the {{site.data.keyword.Bluemix_notm}}.
+* Your users must have platform permissions to create, view, and delete an instance of a service in the {{site.data.keyword.cloud_notm}}.
 * Your users must have platform permissions to create resources within the context of the resource group where you plan to provision the LogDNA instance.

 You provision an IBM Log Analysis with LogDNA instance within the context of a resource group.
 A resource group lets you organize your services for access control and billing purposes.
 You can provision the instance in the *default* resource group or in a custom resource group.